tailcallhq/tailcallhq.github.io/docs/auth/introduction.md

 Advantages of this approach:

 - **Flexibility**: You can tailor security measures to fit the exact needs of your application, protecting sensitive data more effectively.
-- **Scalability**: As your schema grows, entity level authentication allows you to easily extend your security policies to new entities and fields.
+- **Scalability**: As your schema grows, entity level authentication allows you to extend your security policies to new entities and fields.
-- **User Experience**: By fine-tuning access control, you can ensure that users have a seamless experience, only interacting with data they are authorized to see or modify.
+- **User Experience**: By fine-tuning access control, you can ensure that users have a seamless experience interacting with data they are authorized to see or modify.

 ## Tailcall config